georust/rinex/rinex/README.md

 ## Navigation feature

-The `nav` feature is tied to the Navigation RINEx format.
+The `nav` feature is tied to the Navigation RINEX format.

 It not only unlocks specific Iteration methods, but also integrates Ephemeris interpretation and associated calculations, mostly the Kepler solvers that allows navigation from radio messages.
-It is the root base to radio based post processed navigation using RINEx.
+It is the root base to radio based post processed navigation using RINEX.

 If you're interested in post processed navigation using the RINEX library, you will need to activate this feature.